jakobzhao/participatory-mapping/README.md

 ### 3.1 repository structure

-In this step, we will walk through the forked repository and understand the structure of the repository and the function of each file.
+In order to comprehend the functioning of the system, it is essential to delve into the repository's structure, familiarize ourselves with the core files' functionalities, and grasp the overall workflow of the system.
 The structure of the repository and the functions of the contained files are show below:

 ```bash
 ├── README.md